FRIENDS program: Translations and International Use

-Although originally written in English, the FRIENDS program has since been translated into Russian, Arabic, Finnish, Portuguese, Dutch, Japanese and Spanish.
+Although originally written in English, the FRIENDS program has since been translated into Russian, Arabic, Finnish, Portuguese, Dutch, Japanese, and Spanish.

 Author

-The Friends program was authored by Professor Paula Barrett who continues to develop and administer the FRIENDS Programs both at her private practice Pathways Health and Research Centre in Brisbane, Australia as well as worldwide.
+The FRIENDS program was authored by Professor Paula Barrett, who continues to develop and administer the FRIENDS Programs from her private practice, Pathways Health and Research Centre, in Brisbane, Australia, and worldwide.
 Professor Paula Barrett also continues to oversee the training of FRIENDS facilitators and licensees worldwide.